 Continuing west into Custer State Park, Highway 16 intersects with Highway 87, also known as the Needles Highway.
 Here the road climbs around fantastic granite pinnacles that are a favorite with rock climbers from across the globe.
 Twisting and turning between the Needles and through a tight tunnel/crack in the rock, this portion of the byway leads to picturesque Sylvan Lake.
 From here, drivers can choose to turn south and then east to visit more of Custer State Park, or continue north and east back to Mount Rushmore.
 Beautiful mountain lakes and rocky terrain greet you around every turn.

-Shaggy white mountain goats, deer and chipmunks are among the commonly-seen wildlife along the way.
+Shaggy white mountain goats, deer and chipmunks are among the most commonly seen wildlife along the way.
 You will want to devote most of a day’s time to the Peter Norbeck National Scenic Byway.
-Count on many stops for photographs along the way and a visit to Mount Rushmore National Memorial.
+Count on a visit to Mount Rushmore as well as many stops for photographs along the way.